Frequently Asked Questions (FAQs)

 Emergency Dentistry

 Being mindful of your diet matters too.
-Limiting sugary foods and acidic drinks reduces your risk of decay, whilst avoiding extremely hard foods can prevent cracked or fractured teeth.
+Limiting sugary foods and acidic drinks reduces your risk of decay, while avoiding extremely hard foods can prevent cracked or fractured teeth.
 If you grind your teeth at night, a custom nightguard can protect against wear and potential fractures.

 That said, accidents do happen, and some dental emergencies occur despite our best efforts.
 If you experience a dental emergency, Nundah General & Emergency Dental is here to provide prompt, professional care.
-Contact the practice immediately so Dr Legin and the team can assess your situation and provide the treatment you need.

 Full Mouth Reconstruction